simolus3/web3dart/README.md

 ### TODO
 - Code generation based on smart contract ABI for easier interaction
 - Smart Contract events
-- Encode all supported solidity types
+- Encode all supported solidity types, although only tuple and (u)fixed, which are not commonly used, are not supported at the moment.

 ## Usage